Inia Te Wiata: Formal musical training and career

 Te Wiata worked hard at his craft.
-In addition to his studies at Trinity College he also took private lessons from James Kennedy Scott and language lessons at the Berlitz School of Languages.
-To gain more experience with opera he joined the opera company run by the English soprano Joan Cross and had a resounding success with his portrayal of Sarastro from Mozart's The Magic Flute.
-As the end of the three-year study grant was approaching, the Prime Minister of New Zealand, Peter Fraser, visited England and Te Wiata took the opportunity to apply for a grant for a fourth year.
-This was successful.
+In addition to his studies at Trinity College, he also took private lessons from James Kennedy Scott and language lessons at the Berlitz School of Languages.
+To gain more experience with opera, he joined the opera company run by the English soprano Joan Cross and had a resounding success with his portrayal of Sarastro from Mozart's The Magic Flute.
+As the end of the three-year study grant was approaching, the Prime Minister of New Zealand, Peter Fraser, visited England and Te Wiata took the opportunity to successfully apply for a grant for a fourth year.

 Nearing the end of his grant, Te Wiata decided to audition for the Covent Garden Opera Company.
 He was successful in his audition and was told to turn up for rehearsal the next day.
 He was launched into his first role in the opera company as the Speaker in The Magic Flute.
 He went from strength to strength, taking parts in operas The Marriage of Figaro, La bohème, Billy Budd and Gloriana – the parts for the last two being specially written for him by Benjamin Britten.

 As his reputation grew, Te Wiata was also approached to perform in television and film productions.
-He appeared in a number of films including Man of the Moment (1955) and In Search of the Castaways (1962); and also took the lead in the film The Seekers (1954).
+He appeared in a number of films, including Man of the Moment (1955) and In Search of the Castaways (1962), and also took the lead in the film The Seekers (1954).
 He took part in a number of television series.
-He did not restrict himself to singing in pure opera but also starred in musicals including The Most Happy Fella at the London Coliseum.
+He did not restrict himself to singing in pure opera but also starred in musicals, including The Most Happy Fella at the London Coliseum.